snozza/pacman/README.md

 ### Learning Outcomes

-HTML5 Canvas needs to be cleaned up, the re-rendering currently causes the packman game to be super slow.
+HTML5 Canvas needs to be cleaned up (it's a bit gross), the re-rendering currently causes the packman game to be super slow.

 ### To-do List